Stable Outcomes and Information in Games: An Empirical Framework

-A tract is classified as having low access to healthy food if at least 500 or 33 percent of the population lives more than 1/2 mile from the nearest supermarket, supercenter, or large grocery store.
-A tract is classified as a food desert if it has low income and low access to healthy food, where the criteria for low-income are from the U.S. Department of Treasury's New Markets Tax Credit program.
+A tract is classified as having low access to healthy food if at least 500 or 33 percent of the population lives more than 1/2 mile from the nearest supermarket, supercenter, or large grocery store.\footnote{ USDA use supermarkets, supercenters, and large grocery stores that offer a full range of food products\textemdash including fresh meat and poultry, produce, dairy, dry and packaged foods, and frozen foods\textemdash to calculate access to healthy food.
+To construct the list of stores, USDA combines a list of stores authorized to accept Supplemental Nutrition Assistance Program (SNAP) benefits and a list of stores from Trade Dimensions TDLinx (see \citet{ver2012access}).
+The list of stores flagged as healthy food providers by the USDA serves as a proxy for access to healthy and affordable food but does not count other retailers that might offer healthy options (e.g., convenience stores, drugstores, dollar stores, military commissaries, and warehouse club stores).} A tract is classified as a food desert if it has low income and low access to healthy food, where the criteria for low-income are from the U.S. Department of Treasury's New Markets Tax Credit program.